Next.js Localization Free

 Copy link

-Internationalization (i18n) is a process of making a project ready to be multilingual.
+Internationalization (often abbreviated as i18n) is the foundational process of preparing your Next.js application's code and architecture to support multiple languages and regions without requiring major re-engineering.
 For effective Next.js internationalization, consider the following aspects in your projects:

 Copy link